 When there is residual natural iris tissue, hemorrhage of the remnant iris or darkening of the natural iris tissue can be observed.
 Another complication related to remaining natural iris tissue is the residual iris retraction syndrome (RITS), where in some patients with incomplete aniridia, the original pupillary aperture gradually enlarges over time after the AI implantation.
 This phenomenon is associated with complications like closed angle glaucoma and chronic inflammation.
 The cause of RITS is unknown.
+In the cause of RITS is unknown.

 Similar considerations have to be taken into account for our procedure, penetrating keratoplasty combined with implantation of an AI/IOL complex.
-As previously mentioned, it is known from triple procedure that the refractive outcome is not strongly influenced by choice of a combined surgery versus sequential approach.
+As previously mentioned, it is known from triple procedure that the refractive Mayer et al. 3307 outcome is not strongly influenced by choice of a combined surgery versus sequential approach.
 The advantage of performing all in one single session is to minimize trauma to the corneal transplant.
 But another advantage is that the AI in combination with the IOL can be smoothly implanted through the large aperture in the cornea (open sky surgery).
 Thus a sclero-corneal tunnel incision is avoided and the patient need not return for a second surgery session.